Nov 14, 2025

 I initially injured my ankle figuring that it would recover like most minor injuries do.
 A month passed, it started to get better, but then I re-injured it.
 Months passed, and despite immobilization, extensive tests, and countless medical opinions, there was no clear problem that explained the persistent pain.
 The lack of answers left me feeling frustrated and uncertain about the road ahead.
 I was even forced to take time off work because I could no longer perform my daily work functions.

-For three long months, I struggled and searched for non-pharmaceutical options.
+For four long, excruciating months, I struggled and searched for non-pharmaceutical options.
 I kept hoping for improvement, but instead it seemed to get worse.
-The medical team pursued the usual routes—imaging, tests, PT, immobilization—but the results remained inconclusive.
+The medical team continued pursued the usual routes—imaging, tests, PT, immobilization—but the results remained inconclusive.

 The Moment of Clarity: The CRPS Diagnosis

-In early 2025, after a prolonged struggle with the foot injury, I begrudgingly went to a physical therapist (PT) even though I could barely walk or drive.
+I begrudgingly went to a physical therapist (PT) even though I could barely walk or drive at that point.
 I assumed it would be a waste of time, but within 5 minutes of sitting down with the PT and answering a few questions, he told me what he suspected, Complex Regional Pain Syndrome, CRPS for short.
 He was able to diagnose it based upon something called the Budapest Criteria.

 Well that sounded pretty awful so I immediately explored treatment options.
 What stood out most was the realization that the conventional approach of “more meds” or invasive surgeries and procedures with only minimal results wasn’t appealing to me.
-I could sense a better path—one that emphasized healing, empowerment, and evidence-based options without such invasiveness on the body.
+I felt like my medical team was just shoving me to the side now that I had a diagnosis.
+But I could sense there was a better path—one that emphasized healing, empowerment, and evidence-based options without such invasiveness on the body.
+I already knew red and infrared light therapy was helping so I was on a mission to find other options!

 Exploring Alternatives: A Crucial Shift in Perspective

 My doctor’s default response was to pursue medication initially.
 That was followed by discussions about injections, implants and spinal cord stimulations.
-I knew that path could carry risks and might not address the underlying issues causing the pain.
+I knew that path could carry risks and might not address the underlying issues causing the pain because everything I read about the disease indicated that it was affecting the nervous system.
+As a Certified Light Therapist, I was already well aware of the importance of a properly functioning nervous system and how stress and mental health can affect it.

 I sought alternatives, driven by a belief that there must be options that could restore function and reduce pain without becoming a lifelong medication routine.
-A pivotal moment came while researching treatment options: Calmare/Scrambler Therapy.
-I learned it was being used for CRPS with encouraging outcomes in some patients.
-In fact, I was lucky enough to connect with a patient head to a provider for treatment and I followed her successful journey which was so encouraging to me!
+I already knew red and infrared light therapy was effective for my pain and inflammation management at home (shameless plug for my company here).
+But a pivotal moment came while researching one particular treatment option: Calmare/Scrambler Therapy.
+I learned it was being used for CRPS with encouraging outcomes in many patients.
+In fact, I was lucky enough to connect with a patient headed to a provider for Calmare/Scrambler Therapy treatment and I followed her successful journey which was so encouraging to me!
+Similar to me, she had been diagnosed about 6 months prior and she had amazing results during her two weeks of therapy!

 From my research, I discovered that Calmare/Scrambler Therapy is designed to recalibrate nerve signaling and modulate pain perception, providing a non-opioid approach to chronic pain management.
-It wasn’t a guaranteed cure, but it offered a compelling possibility to regain quality of life.
+It wasn’t a guaranteed cure, but it offered a compelling possibility to potentially regain my life.
+It sounded exactly like what I was looking for.
+Similar to a tens unit, with a built in algorithm that was invented by a professor in Rome.
 To learn more about what to expect from the treatment process, read more here.

 Finding the Right Provider: A Lucky Break

-Calmare/Scrambler Therapy isn’t widely available everywhere, and not every clinic has the experience or equipment necessary to deliver consistent results.
-I was fortunate to find a provider close to home—someone with a long track record of treating CRPS patients and with extensive hands-on experience.
-The clinician I trusted was Dr. Damon Orlando in Los Angeles, California.
+When I first began exploring the therapy, I learned finding an experienced provider was going to be important for treating CRPS.
+I was originally planning to see the same doctor the other patient had seen, but Florida was far from me.
+Calmare/Scrambler Therapy isn’t widely available everywhere and I knew finding an experienced provider would be tricky, but I decided to google it since Los Angeles isn't too far from me.
+I was fortunate to find a provider close to home—someone with a long track record of treating CRPS patients and with extensive hands-on experience and only about 40 miles away!
+The provider I found and ended up trusting was Dr. Damon Orlando in Los Angeles, California.
+It was the best decision I ever made.
 His expertise and compassionate approach made a profound difference for me personally.

 Testimony of the experience: